RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 `./installCLI.sh`{{execute}}

-Let's ensure that the oci cli is in our PATH:
+Let's ensure that the oci cli is in our PATH environment variable:

 `export PATH=/root/bin:$PATH`{{execute}}